We are currently verifying that this resource no longer uses Adobe Flash and will update the review shortly.

 Although tragic and difficult world events are challenging to discuss, it is important to understand that they are on students' minds as they come into the classroom.
 This article provides specific questions and discussion formats that help support students during difficult times and fosters a sense of community.
 The five basic questions offer students opportunities to share their feelings and reflect upon ways to address similar problems in the world and their community.

-tag(s): differentiation (63), disasters (34), social and emotional learning (50)
+tag(s): differentiation (72), disasters (36), social and emotional learning (73)

 In the ClassroomBookmark this site to use as a resource for fostering productive class conversations as needed when discussing difficult events.
 Be sure to share this site with parents who are also dealing with students that are dealing with tragic events at home.
 After allowing time to reflect upon the events and your classroom discussions, some students may need additional time to process the information.
 Provide an additional outlet using Google Jamboard, reviewed here.
 Create a Jamboard that allows students to add sticky notes anonymously that share their feelings or solutions to difficult problems.
 Curate resources for students (and parents) that include age-specific information such as news articles, videos, and background information using a curation tool such as Wakelet, reviewed here.
 Consider creating a Wakelet for parents and guardians with information to use at home to support students in meaningful ways.
-Provide students a creative outlet to share their emotions by suggesting they create short videos, flyers, or websites using the free tools found at Adobe Spark for Education, reviewed here.
+Provide students a creative outlet to share their emotions by suggesting they create short videos, flyers, or websites using the free tools found at Adobe Creative Cloud Express for Education, reviewed here.
 Find more resources to help facilitate difficult conversations on this Special Topics Page.

 You must be registered and logged in to add items to your favorites.

 Use the form at the top of the page to log in, or click here to join TeachersFirst (it's free!).

 Add your comments below (available only to members) | Become a Member